 There are tons of other home and garden ideas on our home page, so have a browse.

-And if you haven’t done so already, visit my sister craft category!
+And if you haven’t done so already, visit our new craft category!
 Birdz of a Feather ~ Craft Rehab is where I showcase inspiring craft ideas and hacks like the one coming up where I take an empty dental floss container that was about to be tossed out and turn it into….. well, you’ll just have to subscribe to find out!

-If you enjoyed this post, please pin and share!
-If you’re new to Birdz of a Feather, you can follow us right here (link in footer or on homepage) or Bloglovin (link below) and you’ll get an e-mail next time I post a new DIY home & garden or craft project.
+Don’t forget to pin and share!
+If you’re new to Birdz of a Feather, you can follow us right here (link in footer or on homepage) or Bloglovin (link below) and you’ll get an e-mail next time we post a new DIY home & garden or craft project.
+You can also follow us on Pinterest and on our Youtube channel.